 The Alternate Day Diet (also known as Intermittent Fasting, The Longevity Diet and the Up Day Down Day diet) encourages you to eat half your normal calorie intake every other day.

-In the 1930s it was discovered that a low-calorie diet increased life expectancy by around 30%.
+In the 1930s it was discovered that a low-calorie diet increased life expectancy by around 30 per cent.
 All very well, but not many of us would be prepared to be on an eternal diet.

 However, in 2003, scientist Dr Mark Mattson discovered that these health benefits could also be enjoyed if the calories were only cut every other day.

 Dr James Johnson wrote the book, The Alternate Day Diet (Amazon | £9.50), based on the theory that halving your calorie intake every other day will help you lose weight.

 He suggests you stick to halving your calorie intake every day for two weeks to kick-start your diet, then start doing it every other day.
 This will maintain your initial weight loss.
 If you want to lose more, then you will need to reduce your calories on your ‘down days’ to around 35%.